shaneboulden/blog/data/blog/misp-on-rhel.md

    ]
 }
 ```
-Start `dnsmasq` and the Podman socket, and verify the `dnsname plugin is active
+Start `dnsmasq` and the Podman socket, and verify the `dnsname` plugin is active:
 ```
 systemctl start {dnsmasq,podman.socket}
 podman network ls